Victor Frankenstein (film): Production

-The project was first announced by 20th Century Fox in 2011, with Max Landis set to write the script.
-Paul McGuigan was announced as the director in September 2012.
-Daniel Radcliffe also began talks to join the film that month and officially joined the cast as Igor in March 2013.
-In July 2013, James McAvoy joined the cast to play Victor Frankenstein.
-Jessica Brown Findlay joined the cast in September.
+20th Century Fox first announced the project in 2011, with Max Landis attached to write the screenplay.
+Paul McGuigan was confirmed as director in September 2012.
+Daniel Radcliffe entered talks to play Igor that same month and officially joined the cast in March 2013.
+In July 2013, James McAvoy was cast as Victor Frankenstein, followed by Jessica Brown Findlay in September 2013.

-In October 2013, the film's release date was delayed from October 17, 2014, to January 16, 2015.
-In March 2014, the film was pushed back again to October 2, 2015.
-Filming mostly took place in the United Kingdom, with stage filming at Longcross and Twickenham Film Studios and location shooting at Chatham Historic Dockyard.
-Principal photography began on November 25, 2013, and ended on March 20, 2014.
-In June 2015, the film's release date was pushed back from October 2, 2015, to November 25, 2015, which was first assigned to The Peanuts Movie and The Martian.
+The film's release schedule underwent several changes.
+Originally set for release on October 17, 2014, it was first delayed to January 16, 2015, then pushed back to October 2, 2015.
+In June 2015, the release was postponed again to November 25, 2015, a date previously assigned to The Peanuts Movie and The Martian.

+Principal photography began on November 25, 2013, and concluded on March 20, 2014.
+Filming primarily took place in the United Kingdom, with soundstage work at Longcross Studios and Twickenham Film Studios, and location shooting at Chatham Historic Dockyard.

 Marketing

 James McAvoy and Daniel Radcliffe at the 2015 San Diego Comic-Con to promote the film.

-The first trailer for the film was released by 20th Century Fox on August 18, 2015.
+The first official trailer for Victor Frankenstein was released by 20th Century Fox on August 18, 2015.

 Reception

 Box office

-Victor Frankenstein grossed $5.8 million in North America and $28.5 million in other territories for a total of $34.2 million against a budget of $40 million.
+Victor Frankenstein grossed $5.8 million in North America and $28.5 million in other territories, for a worldwide total of $34.2 million against a production budget of $40 million.

-In North America, Victor Frankenstein opened on Wednesday, November 25, 2015, alongside Creed and The Good Dinosaur, as well as the wide releases of Brooklyn, Spotlight, and Trumbo.
-The film was originally projected to gross $12 million from 2,797 theaters in its first five days, including $6–8 million in its opening weekend.
-However, after grossing $175,000 from its Tuesday night screenings and $620,000 on its opening day, five-day projections were lowered to $3–4 million.
-The film ended up grossing $2.4 million in its opening weekend and $3.4 million over its first five days, breaking the record set by Won't Back Down for the lowest opening gross in over 2,500 theaters until Friend Request in 2017.
+The film was released in North America on November 25, 2015, during the Thanksgiving holiday, alongside Creed and The Good Dinosaur, as well as the wider expansions of Brooklyn, Spotlight, and Trumbo.
+It was initially projected to earn $12 million over its five-day debut, including $6–8 million during its opening weekend from 2,797 theaters.
+However, after taking in $175,000 from Tuesday night previews and $620,000 on its opening day, expectations were revised down to $3–3.7 million.
+The film ultimately grossed $2.4 million in its opening weekend and $3.4 million over the five-day period, setting a record at the time for the lowest opening for a film released in over 2,500 theaters; lower than XXX: State of the Union (2005) a decade earlier.